Graduate Application Information and FAQs

 First of all, realize that health problems due to stress are not at all uncommon.
 Talk to other students, find time to eat properly and exercise, and if you need help contact Health and Counselling Services.

 If you miss a mid-term exam or an assignment for health reasons, contact your instructor.
-If you miss a final exam for health reasons, contact the instructor and the Graduate Administrator in order to request a deferred exam.
+If you miss a final exam for health reasons or extenuating circumstances, contact the instructor and the Graduate Administrator in order to request a deferred exam.

 If your health problems are interfering with your studies, it is vitally important to get proper documentation.
 Any health-related problem must be supported by a proper medical certificate.